rawanbad/Reinforcement_Learning/README.md

 2.Install used libraries in the project

-### Running the Application
+### Running the Project

-Launch the application:
+To evaluate the performance of both the Optimal and Non-Optimal Agents, you can use the included checker that works on the given inputs.
 ```bash
 python check.py
 ```